 - Taverna Tony ($$) – A fairly large Greek restaurant located in the Malibu Country Mart, with friendly staff and tasty food.
 This is an excellent place for a get-together or a cozy meal.

 - Malibu Seafood ($$) – You might be surprised that this casual beach-shack eatery is frequented by celebrities.
 You order in one building, and then the seating is in a separate enclosed building with picnic table style seating.
 Surprisingly inexpensive and a fun experience.

 Ending Your Trip: The Perfect Day in Malibu

 The perfect end to any day trip or getaway in Malibu is to watch the sunset over the ocean.
-Since the sun sets to the West, the California Coast is the most spectacular place to take this in.
+Since the sun sets to the West, the California Coast is hands down, the most spectacular place to watch that magical sunset.

-There is one spot that I’ve returned to time and time again to watch the sun go down, and that is the rocky cliffs found in El Matador State Beach in Malibu.
-This beach is beautiful at any time of day, with the small coves surrounded by rocky cliffs, the large sea caves, and the natural tidepools teeming with ocean life.
+The most epic spot for a Malibu sunset is on the rocky cliffs of El Matador State Beach.
+This beach is beautiful at any time of day, due to the small coves surrounded by rocky cliffs, the large sea caves, and the natural tidepools teeming with ocean life.
 But the sunset takes this beach to another level.

 My best tip is to arrive about an hour before sunset and park on the street (for free!).
 Give yourself some extra time for parking, walking, and finding the perfect spot, as this is a popular spot.
-Climb down the cliffside stairs and set up a blanket, or perch on one of the cliffs to watch the sunset.
-Don’t forget your camera, this will be a sunset to remember.
+Climb down the cliffside stairs and set up a blanket, or perch on one of the cliffs.
+Don’t forget your camera, this will be a sunset to remember!